breera/Marvel-Characters/README.md

-Here's a sample README file tailored for your project, highlighting its modular architecture and features:

----

 # Marvel Characters App

 Marvel Characters App is a sample project showcasing Clean Architecture principles with a modularized approach.
 It demonstrates fetching and displaying Marvel characters, utilizing the Paging 3 library for efficient data handling and Kotlin-based architecture components.